County Stats (19/20 season)

 Leech has played Under 14s, 15s and 17s cricket for Yorkshire as well as representing the county’s Academy and second teams.

 He came through the Normanby Hall club, who play in the North Yorkshire and South Durham Premier League.
 He made his first-team debut for them aged 14 in the summer of 2015, the same year he first wore the White Rose (Under 14s).

-Educated at Nunthorpe Academy in Middlesbrough and Queen Ethelburga’s School, York, Leech debuted for the Yorkshire Academy in July 2017 and has since taken 24 wickets in 31 appearances with a best of 3-11.
+Educated at Nunthorpe Academy in Middlesbrough and Queen Ethelburga’s School in York, Leech debuted for the Yorkshire Academy in 2017 and then for the second team the following summer.